Ahayat10/StreamLine/README.md

 3. **Raspberry Pi Setup:**
    - Ensure that Python is installed on your Raspberry Pi.
+   - Make sure that your are in the `blynk-library-python` directory
    - Run the `BlynkandCSV.py` script on the Raspberry Pi.

 4. **Blynk App Integration:**